+The bound of Cor.\,\ref{thm_regret_bound_cmin_positive} only depends polynomially on $K, S, A, B_{\star}$.
+We note that $T_{\star} \leq B_{\star} / c_{\min}$ and that this upper bound only appears in the logarithms.
+Under positive costs, the regret of \ALGO is thus (nearly) \textbf{minimax} and \textbf{horizon-free}.
 Furthermore, in App.\,\ref{app_alt_asm_no_cycle_zero_cost} we introduce an alternative assumption on the SSP problem (which is weaker than Asm.\,\ref{asm1_cminpositive}) that considers that there are no almost-sure zero-cost cycles.
-We show that in this case also, the regret of \ALGO is (nearly) minimax and horizon-free.
+In this case also, the regret of \ALGO is (nearly) minimax and horizon-free.